huaweicloud/terraform-provider-huaweicloud/docs/resources/css_cluster.md

 * `engine_version` -
   (Required)
   Engine version.
-Versions 5.5.1, 6.2.3, 6.5.4 and 7.1.1 are supported.
+Versions 5.5.1, 6.2.3, 6.5.4, 7.1.1 and 7.6.2 are supported.
 Changing this parameter will create a new resource.

 * `expect_node_num` -
   (Optional)
   Number of cluster instances.
 The value range is 1 to 32.
 Defaults to 1.

+* `security_mode` - (Optional) Whether to enable communication encryption and security authentication.
+  Available values include *true* and *false*. security_mode is disabled by default.
+  Changing this parameter will create a new resource.

+* `password` - (Optional) Password of the cluster administrator admin in security mode.
+  This parameter is mandatory only when security_mode is set to true.
+Changing this parameter will create a new resource.
+  The administrator password must meet the following requirements:
+  - The password can contain 8 to 32 characters.
+  - The password must contain at least 3 of the following character types: uppercase letters, lowercase letters, digits, and special characters (~!@#$%^&*()-_=+\\|[{}];:,<.>/?).

 * `node_config` -
   (Required)